Jayachandrakumar21/learn-ansible/README.md

 # roboshop-ansible
 automation-with-ansible
-what was the need for ansible existence? what is the alternate for ansible in future.
+what was the need for ansible existence? what is the alternate for Ansible in the future?